How This Faith Group Took on a Fight for Climate Justice and Stopped Energy Bills From Skyrocketing

 Earthjustice and our clients have fought back by taking on gas utilities in three separate rate case proceedings before Oregon’s Public Utility Commission.

-So far, we’ve won two for two and initiated a third.
+So far, we’ve won two for two and initiated a third that has been partially settled in our favor.

-3. This year, Earthjustice is seeking to keep Oregon customer’s energy costs affordable by beating back another NW Natural attempt to spend ratepayer money on subsidies for new gas hookups that grow the gas system — the utility’s clear attempt to circumvent the 2022 Oregon PUC ruling.
+Currently, Earthjustice is seeking to keep Oregon customer’s energy costs affordable by beating back another NW Natural attempt to spend ratepayer money on subsidies for new gas hookups that grow the gas system.
 Earthjustice is advocating for investing in smarter energy choices that save money and advance energy justice.
+In a partial settlement reached in July 2024, Earthjustice secured lower bill increases for NW Natural customers, with the deepest discounts for lower-income customers.
+Earthjustice will continue to contest other parts of the rate case, including fighting to eliminate subsidies, known as line cost extensions, that grow gas pipelines.

 Some of our achievements, so far, include:

-• Winning improvements to low-income assistance programs by Philadelpha’s gas utility, PGW, including enrolling more of its low-income customers in bill assistance; currently less than half are enrolled.
+Winning improvements to low-income assistance programs by Philadelpha’s gas utility, PGW, including enrolling more of its low-income customers in bill assistance; currently less than half of eligible customers are enrolled.

-Earthjustice is currently representing POWER Interfaith, a community organization dedicated to fighting for racial and economic justice, in a litigation challenging PECO to include more renewable energy in its supply portfolio.
+Earthjustice represented POWER Interfaith, a community organization dedicated to fighting for racial and economic justice, in challenging PECO to include more renewable energy in its supply portfolio.

 Follow on Twitter Pennsylvania-based Earthjustice attorney Devin McDougall @devinmcdougall and POWER Interfaith @powerinterfaith.